cookieo9/go-misc/README.md

 Documentation
 -------------
-Documentation for all packages are available at http://www.godoc.org/github.com/cookieo9/go-misc
+Documentation for all subpackages is available at http://www.godoc.org/github.com/cookieo9/go-misc

 Subpackages
 -----------